Daniel E. Casagrande- Partner

 In the mid-1990s, a major developer was allowed to begin site work for high-end condos on municipal redevelopment property in Danbury before obtaining title or financing.
 After making $7 million in improvements, the developer couldn’t get financing.
 The City terminated the redevelopment contract and legal action ensued.
 In the end, an arbitration panel awarded the developer $0.

-Most recently on behalf of clients, Attorney Casagrande appealed Connecticut Siting Council approval of a large energy project over the objections of citizens, officials and even state agencies.
-This project calls for destruction of 87 acres of valuable core forestland on Candlewood Mountain in New Milford to make way for a 20 MW solar energy facility generating electricity to be sold to utilities in Massachusetts and Rhode Island.
+In an ongoing high-profile matter, Attorney Casagrande appealed Connecticut Siting Council approval of a large solar energy project in New Milford over the objections of citizens, officials and even state agencies.
+This project calls for destruction dozens of acres of valuable core forestland on Candlewood Mountain to make way for a 20 MW solar energy facility.
+Attorney Casagrande represents the group Rescue Candlewood Mountain in challenging Siting Council approval and also represents the Town of New Milford with regard to the project.

 Attorney Casagrande once defended a defamation claim brought by a real estate developer who alleged the defendant defamed him in a YouTube video when he criticized affordable housing projects pending before a land use commission.
 These actions have become known as SLAPP suits—Strategic Lawsuits Against Public Participation.
 The trial court granted summary judgment for Attorney Casagrande’s client and ruled the statements in the video were not defamatory as a matter of law, and were protected by the First Amendment’s Fair Comment Doctrine.